 Why you should watch this replay

 The world of SEO is constantly evolving, and keeping up with all of these changes can be quite difficult.
 But no worries, we’ve got your back!
-Our Head of SEO and SEO specialist Jono Alderson will keep you up-to-date on the latest SEO news in our monthly SEO news webinar.
+Our Head of SEO, Jono Alderson will keep you up-to-date on the latest SEO news in our monthly SEO news webinar.
 Joining Jono in this month’s webinar is a very special guest – Barry Adams.
 He is an award-winning SEO consultant, specializing in technical and editorial SEO for news publishers.
 We’ll discuss a lot about News SEO and Barry will share his expertise in this topic.
 Rewatch it in the video above or read a short recap of the topics below.

 Stay on top of the latest news in SEO and register for our next (free) webinar on July 19, 2022Register for our next webinar now! »